brian-belaj/nextjs-sanity-management/README.md

 ## Overview
 Studio Rental App is a modern web application built with Next.js for the frontend and Sanity.io as a headless CMS for managing content.
 The project provides an intuitive platform for users to explore and book rental spaces.

+### ⚠️ Note
+The frontend implementation is functional but not fully optimized.
+Future improvements will focus on performance enhancements, UI/UX refinements, and better state management.

 ## Features
 - **Next.js Frontend**: Fast, server-rendered pages for a smooth user experience.
 - **Sanity.io Backend**: Schema-based content management for rooms, bookings, and user reviews.